LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/results.md

 We did not find this to be the case when evaluating ERL, which could be a direct result of asymmetric contributions of split and merge errors in the metric.
-We see that the ERL increases non-monotonically as scale increases (jumps up and down), rather than consistently decreasing or increasing (as is the case with VoI).
+We see that the ERL increases non-monotonically (jumps up and down) as scale increases, rather than consistently decreasing or increasing (as is the case with VoI).
 This is likely due to the following: as scale increases, the chances for errors increases, which leads to a drop in ERL (especially with merge errors).
 At the same time, the total cable length of the ground-truth neurons increases, which leads to an increased ERL on correctly reconstructed neurons:

 <div style="text-align: center;">
   <img class="b-lazy"
     id="neurons"
     src=data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==
     data-src="assets/img/erl_roi.png"
-    style="display: block; margin: auto; width: 75%;"/>
+    style="display: block; margin: auto; width: 90%;"/>
   <table style="width: 100%;" cellspacing="0" cellpadding="0"><tr>
   <td width="100%"><figcaption style="text-align: center;">foo</figcaption></td>
   </tr></table>